Past Examination and Assessment Papers

-We have an archive of past examination papers from your course that you can look at to give you an idea of what to expect from your examination.
+We have an archive of past examination papers from your course that you can look at to give you an idea of what to expect from your examination or assessment.
 These can be useful revision aids.

 Make sure you follow the copyright restrictions on their use (see the Copyright restrictions section on this page).